 1. Committee members shall be elected during the fall week of faculty orientation. (amended 4/1998)

-2. The chair of the Senate shall preside at the meeting at which elections are held.

 3. Elections shall be by plurality vote of the faculty members present and voting at the regular meeting of the faculty. (amended 9/2003)

 4. Voting shall be by secret ballot.